ZuchnerLab/Maverick/README.md

 The manuscript associated with Maverick is currently in submission for publication.
 This page will be updated with citation information when available.

 We have pre-computed Maverick scores for all possible autosomal missense and nonsense SNVs in the Gencode Basic V33 annotation of GRCh37.
-Several versions of those scores are avialable for download.
+Several versions of those scores are avialable for download:

 [GRCh37](https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh37.txt.gz)

 [GRCh37 with scores from individual sub-models](https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh37_withIndividualModelScores.txt.gz)

 [Lifted over to GRCh38](https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh38LiftOver.txt.gz)

 [Lifted over to GRCh38 with scores from individual sub-models](https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh38LiftOver_withIndividualModelScores.txt.gz)